 Meet Chris, the goat farmer, who has reinvented the family business into a gourmet success.
 Darrylin, an Indigenous cattle farmer and WA’s Rural Woman of the Year, determined to create a better future for her community.
 Nicole, who steers the family’s grain business with high-tech precision.
 Ketut, a young mother from Bali who became the farmer by default, now loving every minute of it.
 Joanne, a true-blue bushy with ‘red dirt in her blood’, who never gave a damn about convention.
-Or Annabelle, a fifth generation pastoralist, who fought hard to be part of family farm succession, when her mother never stood a chance.
+Or Annabelle, a fifth generation pastoralist, who didn't let her passion for a career on her family farm be squashed by the old stereotypes of what a woman should do.

 From remote outback stations to urban market gardens - it’s a journey that will change your perception of who a farmer is.